siddham-jain/temp-prd/README.md

 - GPT can hallucinate.
 We will implement RAG to tackle this
 - Implement subject-wise filtering(like right now we have OS and personal project path in dev course)
 - Implement more detailed analysis.
-- Teacher can specify custom prompt for grading.
+- Teacher can specify custom prompt for grading.'
+- Implement a functionality for teacher to divide student into different batches and define assignments for them